 But Kashmir is so much more.
 There are so many other places here that will leave you mesmerized if visited.
 Gurez is one such destination that I will highly recommend that you find a place for in your travel plans.

-How can you plan your trip to Gurez are details that I have covered in the posts below.
+How you can plan your trip to Gurez are details that I have covered in the posts below.

 - Gurez Valley – A Complete Travel Guide & Itinerary